Lapatinib (Tyverb ®)

 Your ability to become pregnant or father a child may be affected by taking this drug.
 It's important to discuss fertility with your doctor before starting treatment.

-It's not advisable to become pregnant or father a child while taking lapatinib, as it may harm the developing baby.
+It's not advisable to become pregnant while taking lapatinib, as it may harm the developing baby.
 It’s important to use effective contraception while taking this drug, and for at least a few months afterwards.

-There is a potential risk that lapatinib may be present in breast milk so women are advised not to breastfeed while taking imatinib and for a few months afterwards.
+Lapatinib may be present in breast milk.
+Women are advised not to breastfeed while taking it, or for a few months afterwards.